StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/physical-server.md

     systemctl stop cassandra
     ```

-### Copy files in a backup folder
+## Step 2: Copy files in a backup folder

 Use tools like rsync to copy data, configuration files, and logs to a designated backup location.

-For example, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions
+For example, create a folder on a dedicated NFS volume named `/opt/backups` and copy all files preserving their permissions.

 !!!
 Example ""